Advik-B/norfetch/README.md

 ### About Notation

-Updates to HyFetch begins with the emoji 🌈
+Updates to norfetch begins with the emoji 🌈
 Updates to `neowofetch` begins with the emoji 🖼️

 ### TODO